-- Masks optional unless a significant Covid wave occurs in the fall.
+- Masks are optional unless a significant Covid wave occurs in the fall.

-- There will be HEPA filter at entrance an in studio
+- There will be HEPA filter at the entrance and in the studio

 WHAT IS CONTACT IMPROVISATION?

-It is a dance form that is not codified and therefore not easy to define which many feel is one of its attributes.
+It is a dance form that is not codified and therefore not easy to define which many feels is one of its attributes.